 Select “Embed/Link” below the video screen – from the popup, copy the URL into an email, website, Moodle course site, etc. To copy a specific segment, use the “Clips” tab and select the “Link” icon.

-Manually add the characters ?AR to the end of that URL to turn the link into a permalink.
+Manually add https://go.oreilly.com/vermont-technical-college?state= to the beginning of that URL to turn the link into a permalink.
 O’Reilly-Safari refers to this as the ‘deep link.’

 Locate the “Article Tools” menu and click on “Email Jumpstart.”

 Copy the “Jumpstart URL” provided.